 The City has established a Flexible Benefits Amount for each full-time regular employee who is eligible to enroll in one of the PERS medical insurance plans offered by the City.
-The City's contribution to the Flexible Benefit Amount includes the current PEMHCA statutory minimum contribution, which as of 1/1/2018 is one hundred thirty three dollars (\$133.00) per month per current eligible employee who subscribes for coverage in one of the PERS medical insurance plans offered by the City.
-During the term of this MOU and until a successor agreement is reached, the Flexible Benefit Amount agreed to by the parties includes the PEMHCA statutory minimum employer contribution requirement.
+The City's contribution to the Flexible Benefit Amount includes the current PEMHCA statutory minimum contribution PERS Minimum Employer Contribution (MEC), which as of 1/1/20168 is one hundred twenty-fivethirty three dollars (\$12533.00) per month per current eligible employee who subscribes for coverage in one of the PERS medical insurance plans offered by the City.
+During the term of this MOU and until a successor agreement is reached, the Flexible Benefit Amount agreed to by the parties shall be considered to meet includes the PEMHCA statutory Mminimum elemployer Contribution requirements of PERS.